Toyota Camry: XV50 (2011–2019)

 In this generation, the Camry line-up for the Japanese domestic market was reduced to being just a single variant (hybrid only).
 The Japanese market will now share the same Camry model as the Asian market "prestige" Camry—a design also adopted by the Toyota Aurion (XV50), albeit with minor visual changes.
 The Brazilian market also carries the Prestige variant instead of the one sold in North America (only in the 3.5L V6 configuration).
 Prior to the XV50, the Japanese and Brazilian markets wide-body Camry were similar to the US models.
 The "prestige" Camry was discontinued in Southeast Asia and India in late 2018, but continued to be sold in Vietnam until April 2019.

+The OEM rebadged version called the Daihatsu Altis was released in May 2012.